stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 - `queue`: name of the queue on the remote host to use, one of the various queues defined in `DSC` section.

-    - Here in the template it is set to `midway2`, which is a "On-Host" queue.
+    - Here in the template it is set to `midway2`.
     - `<queue>.local` is convention to execute locally without submitting to PBS.

 - `time_per_instance`: maximum computation time for each module